 - The Children of China: an Artist’s Journey by Song Nan Zhang

 The PNEU programmes use Arabella Buckley’s Eyes and No Eyes series, and several Tommy Smith books by Edmund Selous.
 We have been unable to find anything modern that compares to these books.
 We have scheduled the first 6 Eyes and No Eyes books, written by Arabella Buckley, throughout Form 1.
-There is only one Tommy Smith book easily available right now, so we had to find substitutions for those.

-The Wonders of the Jungle Book 1, which we use in 1B, has a few Christian references, but isn’t overbearing.
+The Wonders of the Jungle Book 1, which we used to use in 1B, has a few Christian references, but isn’t overbearing.
 If you like this, www.gutenberg.org also has Book 2.
 Another option is African Critters by Robert Haas.
 This book is beautifully photographed but the text isn’t as instructive as either Tommy Smith or Wonders of the Jungle.
 However, for a physical book it is a solid option.
 Parents will want to edit for sensitive children, as it does mention harsh realities of nature.

 Another option for 1B is the Smithsonian’s Backyard Books series.
 They appear to be out of print, but may be available from your library.
 Try to spread a book out over 2-3 weeks, if you can.
 Since these are cute picture books, more realistically this will mean reading one in a single sitting, then re-reading over the next few weeks.